cdenamiel/Landslide-Tsurrogate-V1.0/README.md

 **STEP 4**: Run Landslide_Tsurrogate_format_input to generate the file: ../results/output_model.mat <br>
 **STEP 5**: Run Landslide_Tsurrogate_psa_coefficients to generate the file: ../results/output_coeff.mat <br>
 **STEP 6**: Run Landslide_Tsurrogate_surrogate_models to generate the file: ../results/output_PTHA.mat <br>

+All these steps can be run with the provided files in the data folder (one should be downloaded separately see Code/matlab/data/README.md or Code/python/data/README.md) for the Mayotte test case.
+The results will be created in the results folder.

 ## User Manual